pcaro90/twcaldav/README.md

 Bidirectional synchronization between TaskWarrior and CalDAV servers.

+> [!WARNING]
+>
-> [!WARNING] This project was completely coded by an AI agent.
-A human was
+> This project was completely coded by an AI agent.
+A human was involved to
-> involved to describe the project, to make implementation and behaviour
+> describe the project, to make implementation and behaviour decisions, to
-> decisions, to define what tests should be performed, and a few other things.
+> define what tests should be performed, detected and pointed mistakes, and a
-> However, as of v1.0.0, said human did **NOT** write a single line of code.
+> few other things.
+However, as of now, human did **NOT** write or correct a
-> What a time to be alive.
+> single line of code directly.
+What a time to be alive.
+>
+> Also, this program may destroy your data (not because it was made by robots).
+> Always use `--dry-run` before sync'ing anything important.

 ## Features

 - 🔄 **Bidirectional Sync** - Changes propagate both ways (TaskWarrior ↔
-  CalDAV)
+  CalDAV).
+- **No sync database** - CalDAV UID is stored as a TaskWarrior [UDA](https://taskwarrior.org/docs/udas/), so there is no need for an intermediate sync database.
-- 🖥️ **Multi-Client Support** - Sync the same CalDAV server from multiple computers
+- 🖥️ **Multi-Client Support** - Sync the same CalDAV server from multiple computers.
+The CalDAV server is agnostic to the sync, so it works well with other clients.
+Also, multiple TaskWarrior instances can sync against the same CalDAV server.
-- 📅 **Full CalDAV Support** - Works with Radicale, Baikal, Nextcloud, and other CalDAV servers
-- 🎯 **Project Mapping** - Map TaskWarrior projects to CalDAV calendars
+- 🎯 **Project Mapping** - One TaskWarrior project is mapped to one CalDAV calendar.
-- 🔍 **Smart Sync** - Timestamp-based conflict resolution
+- 🔍 **LWW Sync** - Timestamp-based conflict resolution.
+Last Write Wins.
-- 🧪 **Dry Run Mode** - Preview changes before syncing
+- 🧪 **Dry Run Mode** - Preview changes before syncing.
-- ✅ **Comprehensive Tests** - 118 unit tests + 5 integration tests
+- ✅ **Comprehensive Tests** - Several unit tests, plus integration tests performed in Docker, to replicate actual usage.
-- 🐳 **CI/CD Ready** - Automated testing with Docker

 ## Installation